SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

 ## Business Process Flow

-In this event-driven scenario, based on the real-time status of the IoT Devices from Microsoft Azure IoT Central, actionable events are sent to SAP BTP to decide on the critical business actions to be taken in the SAP Enteprise Business systems based on business rules defined in the system.
+In this event-driven scenario, based on the real-time status of the IoT Devices , actionable events are sent to Events-to-Business-Actions framework built on SAP BTP via SAP Integration Suite Advanced Event Mesh to decide on the critical business actions to be taken in the SAP Enteprise Business systems such as SAP S/4HANA System.

 ![plot](../../images/businessprocess.png)

 1. Data from IoT Devices are sent to Microsoft Azure IoT Central.

-2. Rules in Microsoft Azure IoT triggers an call to SAP Event Mesh in case of any actions which needs attention.
+2. Rules in Microsoft Azure IoT triggers n call to SAP Integration Suite, Advanced Event Mesh in case of any actions which needs attention.
 This is defined in IoT Rules for devices.

-3. SAP Event Mesh receives the events.
+3. SAP Integration Suite, Advanced Event Mesh receives the events and triggers webhook to send the events to extension application of Events-to-Business-Actions framework running on SAP BTP.

-4. Extension application is configured with all necessary actions (For example, calling SAP Business Rules API to read the decision tables to decide on action to be taken, configure the OData API call to be executed , service call back to the device) to be taken.
+4. Extension application of Events-To-Business-Actions framework is configured with all necessary actions to be taken.

+    - (Default Action) Calling SAP Build Process Automation - Decision capability API to determine which business action to be taken.
+    - (Main Action) execute the business action OData API call to trigger business process in ERP system.
+    - (Pre Action) call api to get master data required for business action api (Main Action).
+    - (Post Action) After business action is executed, call Microsoft Azure IoT device api to update it's status.
+   Extension application executes the business actions and any pre or post actions.

 5. Extension application executes the business actions.